cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 }
 ```

-In the code above you cannot reuse your `msgSendTypeUrl` because it is a value, not a type.
-You can add a type helper, which can come in handy in an `if else` situation:
+In the previous code, you cannot reuse your `msgSendTypeUrl` because it is a value not a type.
+You can add a type helper, which is useful in an `if else` situation:

 ```typescript [https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/modules/bank/messages.ts#L14-L16]
 export function isMsgSendEncodeObject(encodeObject: EncodeObject): encodeObject is MsgSendEncodeObject {